-The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey is a set of questions patients are asked about their experience in a hospital shortly after discharge.
+Shortly after discharge from the hospital, patients are asked a series of questions about their experience.
+This is known as the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey.
 Some 4,000 U.S. hospitals participate in the surveys each year, gathering about 3 million patient perspectives.

 The data from the surveys is used to create objective hospital reviews on the consumer-focused Hospital Compare website.
 These HCAHPS survey questions are updated regularly to improve the quality and accuracy of the aggregated reviews.